 In fact, many readers keep it on hand for a quick consult before heading to a destination to ensure they don’t miss important sites.

 Buying for a couple who loves to travel?
-They will adore this book, Ultimate Journeys for Two: Extraordinary Destinations on Every Continent
+Here’s a unique gift for world travelers: Ultimate Journeys for Two: Extraordinary Destinations on Every Continent.

 Chapters are organized by interest area.
 Browse by mountains, beaches, or desert, for example.